Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why are My Dog's Ears Swollen and Inflated?
+Why Are My Dog's Ears Swollen?

 Symptoms of Aural Hematoma in Dogs

 An aural hematoma is pretty easy to diagnose, because most dogs will show distinctive symptoms.
 The following are symptoms of an aural hematoma in dogs:

 - Pain upon palpation